withbelay/style/Style/Frontend/index.md

   import Component from '@/path/Component';
   ```

-- Acronyms and initialisms should always be all uppercased, or all lowercased
+- Acronyms and initialisms should always be all uppercase, or all lowercase

   ```Js
   // bad